Adarsh-K/U-Net-Breast-Cancer-Image-Segmentation/README.md

 # Deployment
 Training a model for any other task is pretty straight forward, simply change the train/test datasets according to your need and arrange it in the structure described above, then run `Main.ipynb`. ***The plots will help you diagonse possible errors***

-You could **improve the performance on some other Bio-medical** task by using the weights saved for the original dataset in the 2 .hdf5 files we get after running `Main.ipynb` and use it as *pre-trained* weights for the other Bio-medical task.
+You could **improve the performance on some other Bio-medical** task by using the weights saved for the original dataset in the 2 .hdf5 files we get after running `Main.ipynb` and use it as *pre-trained* weights for the other Bio-medical tasks.
 ## References

 1. [U-Net: Convolutional Networks for Biomedical Image Segmentation](https://arxiv.org/abs/1505.04597)